 Statutory health assessments in Highland for Care Experience infants children and young people are carried out by health visitors and school nurses in accordance with the Scottish Government Guidance for Health Assessments 2015.

-A number of NHS Boards have recently adopted a proportionate approach to assessing health need for care experienced children and young people.
+In line with a number of boards in Scotland, Highland have recently adopted a trauma informed approach to the initial health assessment.
 This approach recognises the need for a relationship-based approach to assessing health needs of children and young people who may have suffered extreme trauma.
 The approach enables an assessment which has the views, voice and choice of children and young people at the heart and supports a more meaningful and considered holistic assessments and analysis of need.
 It is proposed that across 23/24 Highland move to this model of assessment of health need for CE CYP.

-In order to drive forward this approach additional training is being rolled and existing documentation has been reviewed.
-It is projected that the change will have a positive impact the quality of the assessment, the performance data, and skill of the workforce.
+In order to drive forward this approach additional training is being rolled and existing documentation has been reviewed and an improvement project has been initiated by nursing leadership.
+It is projected that the change will have a positive impact the quality of the assessment, the performance data, and skill of the workforce however this will take some time to embed.